 Similar to that spirit, Lund has also a very historic cathedral.
 That is even older than the campus.
 It was founded back in 1080 and it works up till now.
 You can still visit it either on the calm hours when nothing is happening or at the time of messes.
 Alternatively, sometimes there are concerts in there.

 If you are seeking for more history, there is a museum called Kulturen.
-The whole museum is dedicated to the history of south Sweden and region Skane.
+The whole museum is dedicated to the history of south Sweden and the region of Skane.
 You will get to see how people were living here over centuries.
 It is similar to Skansen in Stockholm but it is specialized in southern Sweden that belongs to Danes for a very long time and because of it, it is a little bit different.

 Practical info about Lund